 What Is a Peanut Allergy?

-Sometimes people outgrow some food allergies over time, but peanut allergies are lifelong in many people.
+Sometimes people outgrow some food allergies over time (like milk, egg, soy, and wheat allergies), but peanut and tree nut allergies are lifelong in many people.

 What Are the Signs & Symptoms of a Peanut Allergy?

 When someone with a peanut allergy eats or drinks something with peanuts in it, the body releases chemicals like histamine .